Now, Forager beautifully depicts the connection between nature and our plates...

 Interview with directors Jason Cortlund & Julia Halperin

 Interestingly enough Now, Forager doesn't advocate any simple reconciliation. ...Cortlund and Halperin try to stick to a certain local tradition of storytelling, a lyrical form of American filmmaking, that stays connected to its cultural habitat.
-(Dominik Kamalzadeh)

 ...exhibits quiet strength with its visual beauty and subtle observation of both nature and people.